Ohio Catastrophic Injury Lawyer

 A product is defective if it is unreasonably dangerous for its intended use.
 A legal cause of action can be based on several types of product defects:

-In order to evaluate whether a product meets definition of defective, the fact finder must consider the risks and benefits of the product, as well as any safer and reasonable alternative design.
+In order to evaluate whether a product meets the definition of defective, the fact finder must consider the risks and benefits of the product, as well as any safer and reasonable alternative design.

-Risks: The following factors are considered under Ohio law when determining the risks associated with the design: (1) the magnitude of the risk of injury; (2) ordinary consumer awareness of the risk for injury; (3) the likelihood of causing injury; (4) the violation of a private or public standard; and (5) the consumer’s expectation of the performance of the product and level of danger.
+Risks: The following factors are considered under Ohio law when determining the risks associated with the design of a product: (1) the magnitude of the risk of injury; (2) ordinary consumer awareness of the risk for injury; (3) the likelihood of causing injury; (4) the violation of a private or public standard; and (5) the consumer’s expectation of the performance of the product and level of danger.
 Ohio Revised Code 2307.5 (B) Product Defective in Design or Formulation.

-Benefits: The following factors are considered under Ohio law when determining the benefits associated with the design: (1) the utility of the product; (2) availability of an alternative design; (3) the magnitude of risks associated with an alternative design.
+Benefits: The following factors are considered under Ohio law when determining the benefits associated with product design: (1) the utility of the product; (2) availability of an alternative design; (3) the magnitude of risks associated with an alternative design.
 Ohio Revised Code 2307.5 (c)

 Defenses for Defective Design: (1) a pharmaceutical drug or medical device is not defective by design if it contains an adequate warning of an unavoidably unsafe aspect of the pharmaceutical or medical device; (2) the dangerous aspect is inherent to the product, recognizable, and cannot be eliminated without compromising the product’s usefullness; (3) a lack of a feasible alternative design.
 2307.75 (d)(e)(f).